frankyeh/Brain-Data/abcd.md

 **0. Steps used to download the data from NDA**

-(1) Create a data package at https://nda.nih.gov/ selecting all diffusion-weighted MRI from the ABCD dataset.
+1. Create a data package at https://nda.nih.gov/ selecting all diffusion-weighted MRI from the ABCD dataset.
-(2) Create miNDAR and access SQL developer to retrieve S3 links (Amazon Web Services).
-(3) Use Python script provided under NDA Tools to download all the data: (https://github.com/NDAR/nda-data-access-example-code/tree/main/example)
+2. On the cluster, install nda-tools https://github.com/NDAR/nda-tools

+   pip install nda-tools

+4. get your nda account/password (this is not the one you used to login NDA website) from the NDA website's profile page
+5. run commandcmd -dp <packageid> -d .

 **1. Create source files**